Joe Lea: Bognor Regis Town

 After a successful trial, Lea signed for newly promoted National League South club Bognor Regis Town in July 2017.

 Gosport Borough

 Lea signed for Gosport Borough on 18 January 2018.

 Coaching career

 In April 2022, Lea and his former teammate at Gosport Borough, Pat Suraci, were appointed co-managers at Petersfield Town.
 In January 2023, having retained his registration as a player at Petersfield, Lea announced his retirement in order to focus on his coaching career.

 In May 2023, Lea and Suraci returned to Gosport as co-managers.
-They left the club in January 2025.
+They left the club in January 2025, to take over at fellow Southern League club Poole Town.